nus-cs2103-AY2021S2/tp/docs/DeveloperGuide.md

 1. User requests to add a vaccination appointment.
 2. System prompts for details about the vaccination appointment.
-3. User input the respective details.
+3. User inputs the respective details.
 4. System adds the vaccination appointment.

     Use case ends.

 **Extensions**

 * 3a.
-User does not give input to all the required fields to add a vaccination appointment.
+3a.
+User does not give sufficient inputs to add a vaccination appointment.

     * 3a1.
 System shows an error message.